Apply Now to Join EF’s Young Professionals Network Class of 2019-2020

 What is the Young Professional Network Program?

-The Young Professionals Network (YPN) is a professional development network in Washington, D.C. to help prepare the next generation of experts and leaders focusing on the Eurasia region.
-In 2017, the YPN marked its fifth anniversary engaging more than 150 young and mid-career professionals from the private sector, nonprofits, the diplomatic community, and the media.
+The Young Professionals Network (YPN) is a professional development network in Washington, D.C. that helps prepare the next generation of experts and leaders focusing on the Eurasia region.
+In 2019, the YPN marked its seventh anniversary engaging more than 214 young and mid-career professionals from the private sector, nonprofits, the diplomatic community, and the media.
 The alumni network represents more than 13 countries from Eurasia region and they collectively speak 12 languages.
+YPN consists of monthly events, roundtables, and happy hours in Washington, D.C. to connect rising leaders and established professionals from DC think-tanks, media outlets, the diplomatic community, and activists from the region.
+As the name of the program implies, the program goal is to create a place for young people to network and building lasting connections.

 Who is eligible to apply?

 The program is open to all applicants between the ages of 22 to 33, regardless of their citizenship.
-The applicants should have a demonstrable commitment to the Eurasia region, and hold bachelor’s degree (preferably a Masters degree).
-Network alumni have worked in government, media, the military, as well as in the private and nonprofit sectors.
+The applicants should have a demonstrable commitment to the Eurasia region and hold Bachelor’s degree (Master’s degree preferred).
+Network alumni work in government, media, the military, as well as in the private and nonprofit sectors.

 Does the YPN program cover travel/relocation expenses, or provide a stipend/scholarship?

 No, YPN does not cover travel or relocation expenses or provide any kind of funding, stipend, or scholarship.
-The YPN program is designed to provide only networking opportunities for its participants where they can meet and build connections with established professionals from D.C. think-tanks, journalists, and diplomatic community.
+The YPN program is designed to provide only networking opportunities for its participants where they can meet and build connections with established professionals.

 Should participants reside in the Washington, D.C. area?